andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 |SELECT_PAGE_DOWN          |Extends selection one visible page down
 |SELECT_PAGE_UP            |Extends selection one visible page up
 |SELECT_PARAGRAPH          |Selects the current paragraph
+|SELECT_PARAGRAPH_DOWN     |Extends selection to the end of the current paragraph, or, if already there, to the end of the next paragraph
 |SELECT_PARAGRAPH_END      |Extends selection to the paragraph end
 |SELECT_PARAGRAPH_START    |Extends selection to the paragraph start
+|SELECT_PARAGRAPH_UP       |Extends selection to the start of the current paragraph, or, if already there, to the start of the previous paragraph
 |SELECT_RIGHT              |Extends selection one symbol to the right
 |SELECT_TO_DOCUMENT_END    |Extends selection to the end of the document
 |SELECT_TO_DOCUMENT_START  |Extends selection to the start of the document